olirice/pgdelta/README.md

   - ❌ Column COLLATE settings (not planned)
   - ❌ LIKE clause (not planned)
   - ❌ PARTITION BY clause (not planned)
-  - ❌ TABLESPACE clause (not planned)
+  - 🚫 TABLESPACE clause (not applicable)
   - ❌ TEMPORARY/UNLOGGED tables (not applicable)
 - ✅ **DROP TABLE** - Table deletion
 - ✅ **ALTER TABLE** - Table modifications (partial)